GSA/challenges-and-prizes/_posts/june-23-2020-a-winners-q-a-tim-k-mackey.md

 tagline: Challenge.gov sits down with a previous winner of NIDA's “$100,000 for Start a SUD Startup” Challenge to solicit advice for the competition's latest crop of winners
-excerpt: If you believe in what you are doing, you really have no choice but to follow it.
+excerpt: '"If you believe in what you are doing, you really have no choice but to follow it."'
 author: Pierce McManus and Tim K. Mackey
 image: /assets/netlify-uploads/tim-mackey.jpg
 image_alt_text: Tim K. Mackey, CEO and Co-Founder S-3 Research LLC